Salaries in Chicago, IL

 What is the average salary in Chicago, IL?

-Here are some average salaries for different sectors in Chicago:
+Here are some average salary figures for various positions in Chicago, IL:

 View jobs in Chicago, IL